Honda NSX running costs

 The NSX gets a three-year/60,000-mile warranty, which is par for the course for most sports and supercars.

-Because the Honda’s CO2 emissions are so high, it’s subject to a ‘showroom tax’, or first-year tax due when you register the car, of £1,750.
-Annual road tax is only £130 a year thereafter, but because it costs more than £40,000, the NSX also incurs the ‘premium’ tax of £310 annually from years two to six, for a total of £440 a year during that time.
+Annual road tax is £140 a year, but because it costs more than £40,000, the NSX also incurs a premium of £325 annually from ownership years two to six, for a total of £465 a year during that time.